cortoproject/corto/json_serializer.md

 }
 ```

-### Composite types
+### Composite kinds

-The value pair is serialized as a JSON object.
+The members are serialized as a JSON object where the key is the name of the member and the value depends on its `kind`.
 The following example is a simplified version of an example above.

 ```Hyve
 // tc_jsonser.hyve